alan-oliv/unstable-thought-diffusion/a-devs-eudaimonia/README.md

 358 years after Aristotle and approximately 1.200 miles from Greece, in Nazareth, a new way of thinking was emerging.
 As Christianity spread throughout the Roman Empire and beyond, it gradually replaced the Greek way of thinking and began to change the way people thought about morality, ethics, and the nature of the universe.

 It began to interact and influence the Greek philosophy and culture all over again, but this time it was not about superiority.
 Regardless of your religious belief, the teachings of Jesus of Nazareth was about love, hope, compassion, humility and forgiveness.

-Emphasizing the value and equality of all individuals regardless of their social status.
-Encouraging people to look beyond their own self-interests and focusing on serving others.
+Always emphasizing the value and equality of all individuals regardless of their social statusa and encouraging people to look beyond their own self-interests and focusing on serving others.

 ---

-In a world where we are used to hearing that our status or so-called "success" is about our earnings or wealth, I found my eudaimonia as a developer (and as a human), trying to make the other live better than he would if I didn't exist.
+In a world where we are used to hearing that our status or so-called "success" is about our earnings or wealth, I found my eudaimonia as a developer (and as a human) based on empathy and easement, trying to make the other live better than he would, if I didn't exist.